Post

 OAuth Permission Grants Abuse in Microsoft Entra ID - Attack Path Analysis and MITRE ATT&CK Mapping.

-⚠️ Attention: This article focuses on cross-tenant OAuth consent grant abuse involving external applications accessing resources in the target tenant.
+⚠️ Attention: This article focuses on cross-tenant OAuth consent abuse involving external applications accessing resources in the target tenant.
 Intra-tenant consent abuse scenarios are out of scope.

 OAuth Consent Abuse in Microsoft Entra ID: Attack Paths, MITRE ATT&CK Mapping, and Detection Gaps